 Black and green tea are diuretic beverages because they have caffeine in them.
 Caffeine is the active ingredient in most teas that are considered diuretic.
 Some herbal teas, such as hibiscus tea and dandelion tea, are also considered diuretics.
 Stay hydrated to avoid dehydration from consuming diuretics.

 The diuretic effect of some teas can have negative effects on your health if you aren’t aware of it.
-Read on to learn more about how tea has a diuretic effect on the body and how you can avoid the health risks associated with it.
+Tea drinkers, read on to learn more about how tea has a diuretic effect on the body and how you can avoid the health risks associated with it, while still reaping the health benefits our favorite beverage.

 All Caffeinated Teas Are Diuretics

 When it comes to tea, any tea that contains caffeine as one of its major ingredients can be considered a diuretic.
-The main forms of traditional tea (black, green, and white) are all diuretic since they all contain varying levels of caffeine.
+The main forms of traditional tea (black, green, white, and oolong tea) are all natural diuretics since they all contain varying levels of caffeine.

 What’s a Diuretic?